Home Heat Pump Guide

 Demand Defrost vs Timed Defrost

 Older heat pumps often used timed defrost — they would run a defrost cycle every 30, 60, or 90 minutes regardless of whether frost had actually built up.
-This wasted energy on unnecessary defrost cycles during dry conditions.
+This wasted energy on unnecessary cycles.

 Modern heat pumps use demand defrost (also called intelligent defrost or adaptive defrost).
 Sensors monitor the outdoor coil temperature and airflow to detect actual frost buildup, only triggering defrost when it is genuinely needed.
 This is significantly more efficient.